 Here's a bit of video footage about his capture.

 Here's the New York Times article about the spy exchange in 1962.
-Registration might be required to read that story, but if you're as fascinated as I am with Cold War drama and intrigue, it's certainly worth it.
+Registration might be required to read that story, but if you too are interested in Cold War drama and intrigue, it's certainly worth it.

 How about you, dear blog reader.
 Have any interesting spy stories to share?
 Please do so.
 It's just us here, you know. . . ;)